deathworlders/online/content/book/deathworlders/chapter-28-misfits.md

 “I guess but… are you sure?”

  “If she’s that special to you, you need to know how to do it right.
 And right now you *don’t*,” Gabe told him.
-“No, I’m not sure, and I don’t think it’d be the right advice for everyone...
-But I think it’s the right advice for *you*, here and now.”
+“No, I’m not sure, and I don’t think it’d be the right advice for everyone...But I think it’s the right advice for *you*, here and now.”

 “I’ll think ‘bout it.”
 Adam rumbled, awkwardly.